Doodihealz/ReforgerNPC/README.md

 Example:

-+14 Agility
+Slot 1: +14 Agility

-+8 Stamina
+Slot 2: +8 Stamina

-Shaman enchants would override +8 Stamina
+Shaman's Flametongue Weapon spell would override +8 Stamina

 Normal enchants change slot 1 of any item.
 So adding +10 all stats would replace the +14 agility